 Booking multiple interviews could force you to drive in opposite directions throughout the week, so you could easily spend a chunk of your savings on gasoline.
 Gas rewards cards shave some of those costs, letting you earn back some of your gas money as rebates or bonus merchandise.

-PenFed Platinum Cash Rewards Visa can keep you moving through the job market with an unusual combination of bonus rebates and low finance charges.
+PenFed Platinum Cash Rewards Visa Card can keep you moving through the job market with an unusual combination of bonus rebates and low finance charges.
 New cardholders of the Plus version of this card can earn can earn 5 percent cash back on gasoline when they pay at the pump.
-To be considered for the Plus card you also need to have a PenFed qualifying product like a money market savings account or IRA certificate to name a few.
+To be considered for the Plus card you also need to have a PenFed qualifying product such as a money market savings account or IRA certificate to name a few and you must be a member of PenFed Credit Union to apply for the card.
 There is no annual fee with the Plus version of the card.

 Of course, PenFed reserves its best rewards credit card for applicants with excellent credit.
 According to the credit union's website, unemployment doesn't necessarily block you from contention, as long as your credit profile shows that you've worked hard to pay your existing bills on time.

 Today's job market forces us to make hard decisions.
 Sometimes, the right opportunity just isn't in our own backyard.
 According to government statistics, about one in eight Americans told census takers that job opportunities prompted their most recent move.